PublicDomainRelease/GWM-2005/data/README_data.txt

                       GWM-2005 Sample Problems
-                            March 2011
+                            April 2012

-Data files for 12 test problems are provided to confirm that GWM-2005 is correctly installed and running on the system.
+Data files for 13 test problems are provided to confirm that GWM-2005 is correctly installed and running on the system.
 The tests also may be looked at as examples of how to use the program.
 The input data are organized by sample problem: